hunter-teacher-cert/work_csci70900-daianam08/Methods1/Portfolio/Lesson 1/HTML_CSS_Lesson.md

 ## Student Activity (10 mins)
 Let's edit our CSS sheet!
 Add the appropriate modifications for each section(text color and size).
 Stretch- Finished early?
-Try looking up a color picker and instead of adding color as words, try adding them as a HEX or RBG code (use w3schools as a reference).
+Try looking up a color picker and instead of adding color as the name of the color, try adding them as HEX or RBG (use w3schools as a reference).

 ## Review activity (5mins)
 ---